Running your first 5k run is a huge achievement and is a major milestone for many beginner runners.

-There has been a lot of debate over the years as to whether or not a warm up and cool down is beneficial for you before and after a run.
+There has been a lot of debate over the years as to whether or not a warm up is beneficial for you before and after a run.

 It also gives your muscles, bones and joints a chance to loosen up, and gently brings up your heart rate and makes it easier to get into the swing of things.

 A good warm up should leave you exhilarated, energised and excited!

 Do some dynamic stretches, or walk or jog for a short period of time to get your heart rate going.

 #5 Pace yourself